-Exit Examinations: All MMFT, MHA and joint degree MHA/MBA and MHA/MSL students are required to take an exit exam during their last enrolled semester in their respective programs.
+All MMFT, MHA and joint degree MHA/MBA and MHA/MSL students are required to take an exit exam during their last enrolled semester in their respective programs.
 Only students who are approved for graduation per registrar audit and who take this exam will receive a diploma from Pfeiffer University.
+MHA students admitted in the 2018-19 academic year will be required to pass a competency exam administered after the completion of the following courses (MBA 701, MHA 710, MHA 715, MHA 725, MHA 730, MHA 735, MHA 737 and MHA 740).